Fear: Mechanism

 Often laboratory studies with rats are conducted to examine the acquisition and extinction of conditioned fear responses.
 In 2004, researchers conditioned rats (Rattus norvegicus) to fear a certain stimulus, through electric shock.
 The researchers were able to then cause an extinction of this conditioned fear, to a point that no medications or drugs were able to further aid in the extinction process.
 The rats showed signs of avoidance learning, not fear, but simply avoiding the area that brought pain to the test rats.
 The avoidance learning of rats is seen as a conditioned response, and therefore the behavior can be unconditioned, as supported by the earlier research.

 Species-specific defense reactions (SSDRs) or avoidance learning in nature is the specific tendency to avoid certain threats or stimuli, it is how animals survive in the wild.
 Humans and animals both share these species-specific defense reactions, such as the flight-or-fight, which also include pseudo-aggression, fake or intimidating aggression and freeze response to threats, which is controlled by the sympathetic nervous system.
 These SSDRs are learned very quickly through social interactions between others of the same species, other species, and interaction with the environment.
 These acquired sets of reactions or responses are not easily forgotten.
 The animal that survives is the animal that already knows what to fear and how to avoid this threat.
 An example in humans is the reaction to the sight of a snake, many jump backwards before cognitively realizing what they are jumping away from, and in some cases, it is a stick rather than a snake.

 As with many functions of the brain, there are various regions of the brain involved in deciphering fear in humans and other nonhuman species.
 The amygdala communicates both directions between the prefrontal cortex, hypothalamus, the sensory cortex, the hippocampus, thalamus, septum, and the brainstem.
 The amygdala plays an important role in SSDR, such as the ventral amygdalofugal, which is essential for associative learning, and SSDRs are learned through interaction with the environment and others of the same species.
 An emotional response is created only after the signals have been relayed between the different regions of the brain, and activating the sympathetic nervous systems; which controls the flight, fight, freeze, fright, and faint response.
-Often a damaged amygdala can cause impairment in the recognition of fear (like the human case of patient S.M.).
-This impairment can cause different species to lack the sensation of fear, and often can become overly confident, confronting larger peers, or walking up to predatory creatures.
+Often a damaged amygdala can cause transformation in the recognition of fear (like the human case of patient S.M.).
+This evolution can cause different species to lack the sensation of fear, and often can become overly confident, confronting larger peers, or walking up to predatory creatures.